ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Load Rocoto
 ^^^^^^^^^^^^^^^^

-Instead of running the ``./launch_FV3LAM_wflow.sh`` script, users can manually load Rocoto and any other required modules.
+Instead of running the ``./launch_FV3LAM_wflow.sh`` script, users can load Rocoto and any other required modules.
 This gives the user more control over the process and allows them to view experiment progress more easily.

 For most systems, a variant on the following commands will be necessary to load the Rocoto module: